DataDog/integrations-core/terraform/README.md

     }
     ```

 4. Run `terraform init`.
-This initializes the directory for use with Terraform and pull the Datadog provider.
+This initializes the directory for use with Terraform and pulls the Datadog provider.
 5. Create any `.tf` file in the `terraform_config/` directory and start creating Datadog resources.
 For example:

     ```